-Hello Europe, Bulgaria is gearing up in full steam to welcome the Eurovision bandwagon along with its glam, glitz and glitter for the third time in ESC history.
+Hello Europe, Bulgaria is gearing up in full steam to welcome the Eurovision bandwagon along with its glam, glitz and glitter for the first time in ESC history.
 The country has kicked off preparations for the upcoming 2027 Eurovision Song Contest.
 How many countries will compete in the contest next year?
 Will there be any new countries joining the club?
 Will we see any returning nations?
 Will there be any withdrawals?
 Let’s check out who’s heading to Bulgaria next year….

 Circa 40 countries are expected to partake in the competition next year in the Bulgaria.
 The maximum number of countries permitted to compete in next year’s contest is 44, whilst the Grand Final will feature a maximum of 26 nations battling for the coveted Eurovision trophy.
 A maximum of 38 countries will battle in one of the two semi-finals.